Japan study finds 98% of COVID-19 patients had immunity six months later

 He cautioned, however, that immunity acquired through natural infection is not necessarily the same as that obtained from a vaccine.

-The study was conducted on individuals who expressed an interest in participating, mostly from Tokyo, Kanagawa Prefecture and Osaka Prefecture.
+The study was conducted on individuals who expressed an interest in participating, mostly from Tokyo, Kanagawa and Osaka prefectures.
 The average age of the participants, with equal numbers of men and women, stood at 49.

 Of the participants, 71% had mild symptoms, 19% moderate symptoms and 6% severe symptoms, while 4% showed no symptoms.

-The neutralizing antibodies were detected in 97% of the participants who experienced no or mild symptoms and 100% of those who experienced moderate or severe symptoms.
+The neutralizing antibodies were detected in 97% of the participants who were asymptomatic or had mild symptoms and 100% of those who experienced moderate or severe symptoms.
 Antibodies tended to be stronger in those whose symptoms had been more severe.

-In the study, the team used cells from monkeys genetically modified to easily catch a virus similar to the novel coronavirus that causes COVID-19.
+In the study, the team used cells from monkeys genetically modified to easily catch a virus similar to the novel coronavirus.
 After injecting blood serum taken from the participants into the cells, the team examined whether infection of the cells was prevented.

 Various types of antibodies are created inside human bodies in response to viral infections.
 Some antibodies do not prevent further infection.